 In accordance with Hulic's Long-term Vision for the Environment, we established the climate change goals of achieving RE100*1 by 2024 and converting to 100% renewable energy (following: this initiative) for electricity consumption at all Company-owned buildings*2 by 2030.
 We have achieved RE100 in 2023.
 In addition, we have moved forward one year to 2029 to convert to 100% renewable energy for electricity consumption at all Company-owned buildings.

 To achieve these goals, we plan to invest approximately JPY66 billion and develop new renewable energy power plants including solar power plants and so on.
+Furthermore, we will invest approximately 100 billion yen in grid-scale storage battery business until 2034, aiming for a stable supply of renewable energy.

 - *1An abbreviation of “Renewable Electricity 100%”, or sourcing 100% of electricity needed for business activities from renewable energy sources